Mahmoudelim/SalahnyApp/README.md

   - **Authentication**: Secure user login and registration using Firebase Authentication.
   - **Real-Time Database**: Store and retrieve worker information, availability, and user requests in real time.
 - **Worker Categories**: Easily find workers by category, including carpenters, plumbers, electricians, etc.
+- **Filter Workers**: Filter worker by nearest and available workers
 - **Favorites**: Mark preferred workers for quick access.
 - **Data Retrieval with Retrofit**: Retrieve worker information from Firebase using the Retrofit library.
 - **MVVM Architecture**: Ensures maintainability and testability of code by separating business logic from UI.